JakubReha/LightGCN-PyTorch/README.md

 For Modified LightGCN training with movie categories, add:
 `--genre`

-<sup>If you want to train on a reduced dataset (users, who watched less than 100 movies. around 50% of all users) use:
-`--filtered`</sub>

 Need to delete the `s_pre_sdj_mat.npz` after running to reinitialize the adjacency matrix.

 #### Baselines